vstojkovic/bugle/README.md

 relaxation, so don't expect the stuff you would find in a more serious development project (e.g. well-commented code, automated tests, etc.)

-ALPHA VERSION WARNING: This is the 1.0.0-alpha.3 version of BUGLE.
-What that means is that it hasn't been used thoroughly on any computer but mine.
-While I'm reasonably sure that it won't make your computer catch fire or delete any of your files, expect it to not actually do its job properly.
-It might crash, or it might mess up your modlist or your game settings.
-It ***shouldn't***, but it
-***might***.
+BETA VERSION: This is a beta version of BUGLE.
+Several other people have been kind enough to test it and help me find a few bugs.
+The software works, but it might still have some minor bugs.

 For a list of known issues, scroll to the last section of this document.
 If you run into an issue that isn't there, feel free to open a GitHub issue about it, or contact me on Funcom Forums.

 ## Installation

-Go to the v1.0.0-alpha.3 release and download the `bugle-v1.0.0-alpha.3-x86_64-pc-windows-msvc.zip` file.
+Go to the v1.0.0-beta.0 release and download the `bugle-v1.0.0-beta.0-x86_64-pc-windows-msvc.zip` file.
 Unpack it into a directory where you're allowed to write files.
 It's a good idea to put it in its own directory, because it will write a couple of files there (`bugle.ini` and `bugle.log`).